 My female classmates ranged in age from 20s to 60s.
 Their skill level was all over the place.
 But there was no judging.

-At first, I felt almost crippled with fear over what these people — these nice people who I didn’t know, and probably would never see again — would think of me.
+At first, I felt almost crippled with fear over what these people — these nice people who I didn’t know and probably would never see again — would think of me.
 Even though science tells me that they likely didn’t even notice!

 When I asked Zumba creator “Beto” Perez how to increase male interest in Zumba, he said, “Men just need to get over their insecurities.”